sxumit/HostelSphere-WebApp/README.md

     - Get latest updates and notices

-    - Raise complaints from your anywhere
+    - Raise complaints from anywhere.
+No personal meet required

 - Simple and clean user interface